buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcDateTimeResource/Entities/IfcIrregularTimeSeriesValue.md

 # IfcIrregularTimeSeriesValue

-The _IfcIrregularTimeSeriesValue_ describes a value (or set of values) at a particular time point.
+The _IfcIrregularTimeSeriesValue_ describes a value (or set of values) at a particular time point.<!-- end of definition -->

 > HISTORY New entity in IFC2x2.

 ## Attributes